andrew-na-git/Score-Embedding-Fast-Diffusion/PLAN.md

   regime needs no apology.
-- **The contribution and the metric coincide.** Temporal incoherence inside the synthesised region is the standard failure mode of video inpainting, and it is exactly what sequential importance sampling plus cross-frame warm starts address.
+- **The contribution and the metric coincide.** Temporal incoherence inside the synthesised region is the standard failure mode of video inpainting, and it is exactly what sequential importance sampling with a KL-triggered keyframe rule addresses.
 Warping error measured *inside the mask* is a clean, targeted number.
 - **The baselines are fair.** Compare against zero-shot / internal-learning methods, where a per-instance fit is the same category.
 Trained video inpainting models can be reported as context, clearly labelled as a different setting rather than as a claim.
-- **The ESS trigger acquires physical meaning.** Disocclusion and scene change are precisely when the warped proposal fails, so the keyframe rate becomes an interpretable quantity rather than a tuning artefact.
+- **The keyframe trigger acquires physical meaning.** Disocclusion and scene change are precisely when the warped proposal fails, so the keyframe rate becomes an interpretable quantity rather than a tuning artefact.
 - **Strong visual payoff.** Object removal before/after is exactly the kind of